 1. Find an Email Signature Generator

-You can create a professional email signature manually, but it’s much easier with automated email signature generators.
-They simplify the process using templates that include your photo or business logo, social links, and extras like a call-to-action (CTA) button, QR code, trackable link, a link to your appointment booking app, or a link to a sales landing page.
+You can lay out a professional email signature manually using tools like Google Docs or Microsoft Word, but it’s much easier with automated email signature generators.
+They have premade templates with spots for your business logo, headshot, social links, and extras like a call-to-action (CTA) button, QR code, trackable link, a link to your appointment booking app, or a link to a sales landing page.

 Creating a professional email signature starts with deciding what to include.
 Consider how you can turn your signature into a marketing tool for your business—go beyond your name and basic contact info by incorporating your branding and add a call to action as well as links to your website and social media.

 Here are the most common elements included in professional email signatures:

 - Telephone number (often both office and mobile)

 - Business logo

 - Call to action